kalaondr/node-slate-test/source/includes/introduction.md

 ### Onboarding

-If you want to integrate with our API, contact us at TODO_EMAIL_ONBOARDING to get a partner account and an API key.
+If you want to integrate with our API, contact us at <partners@mydaytrip.com> to get a partner account and an API key.

-### Technical

-If you have technical questions about the integration, contact us at TODO_EMAIL_SUPPORT.

 ### Customer support emergency